s-ball/CRBTree/Readme.md

 ### The `dump.c` file and the `RBdump` function

 `RBdump` is a tool to easily display the content of a tree  with parent-child dependencies and red/black *color*.
-It is really dependant to implentation details and because of that is not member of the public API.
-Nevertheless, it can be an useful tool if someone wants to develop over this library.
+It is really dependant to implementation details and because of that is not member of the public API.
+Nevertheless, it can be a useful tool if someone wants to develop over this library.

 ```
 int RBdump ( RBTree* tree, size_t elt_width, void(*dump)(void*, char*))